vineet-sinha/amplifyBot/README.md

     - message.groups
     - message.im
     - message.mpim
+    - reaction_added
+- Save Changes
+- Enable Interactive Components for your app
+  - As above type in your ngrok address with `/slack/events` on the end (eg. https://ffs3423.ngrok.io/slack/events)
 - Save Changes
 - Enable Interactive Components for your app
   - As above type in your ngrok address with `/slack/events` on the end (eg. https://ffs3423.ngrok.io/slack/events)